mplemay/steer-fresh-find/README.md

-# Steer - Farm to Table Beef Marketplace
+# BeefLink - Farm to Table Beef Marketplace

 A pre-product launch website for a two-sided marketplace connecting farmers and consumers for farm-to-table beef products.

 ## Project Overview

-Steer is a modern web application built to facilitate the connection between beef producers and consumers, focusing on quality, transparency, and direct farm-to-table relationships.
+BeefLink is a modern web application built to facilitate the connection between beef producers and consumers, focusing on quality, transparency, and direct farm-to-table relationships.

 ## Tech Stack